MalikMoulat/wealth-health-p14/README.md

 # Wealth Health

-This repository contains the front-end (hold version and new version) of Wealth Health app.
+This repository contains the front-end of Wealth Health app.